wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

   - [x] Use redux to process incoming (graph) events

-- [ ] Collect the node events to server a built up graph on the backend
+- [x] Collect the node events to server a built up graph on the backend

+- [ ] Record LLM calls to replay to avoid hitting the API

+- [ ] Record all events to sqlite to analyze later

 ## Future